Bonn-Aachen International Center

 The aim is the study of one varying, advanced topic related to cryptography which may be practical or theoretical.

-Typically, each of these four courses is an 8 credit course consisting of 4 lecture hours per week plus 2 tutorial hours.
+Typically, each of these four courses consists of 4 lecture hours per week plus 2 tutorial hours.
+For media informatics it usually is an 8 ECTS credit course.
 For students who only want 6 credit points, on request a breakpoint at about 3/4 of the teaching time will be defined, and only the course material up to that point will be relevant for their exams and grades.
+For computer science master students it usually is 9 CP (credit points).

 Imprint, webmaster & more